bparanj/Essential-TDD/en/02-guess-game/02-guess-game.markdown

 describe GuessGame do
   ...
-  it "should display greeting when the game begins" do
+  it "display greeting when the game begins" do
     fake_console = mock('Console')
     fake_console.should_receive(:output).with("Welcome to the Guessing Game")
     game = GuessGame.new(fake_console)